 specific information in regards to:

-To obtain a brochure with all camp details and registration form, please contact the Department of Health and Physical Education at 724-357-2770 or by e-Mail at IUP-HPED@iup.edu.
+To obtain a booklet with all camp details and registration form, select the link below or please contact the Department of Kinesiology, Health, and Sport Science at 724-357-3194 or by email to David Wachob at firstname.lastname@example.org.

 Please note that camp enrollment is limited.
 Registration is on a first-come basis.